-Kevin Systrom is an American entrepreneur best known as the co-founder and chief executive of Instagram, the photo-sharing, social network application that gave rise to the modern day fashion entrepreneur à la Kylie Jenner and the fashion influencer, with a corresponding influencer market valued at $8 billion in 2019.
+Kevin Systrom is an American entrepreneur best known as the co-founder of Instagram, the photo-sharing, social network application that gave rise to the modern day fashion entrepreneur à la Kylie Jenner and the fashion influencer, with a corresponding influencer market valued at $8 billion in 2019.

 From first-mover mega-brands like Burberry and pioneering image-makers like Nick Knight , to models-of-the-moment Cara Delevingne and fast-scaling retailers like Nasty Gal, Instagram has taken off significantly in the fashion industry.
 “I think that Instagram as a visual platform just fits very naturally with how the fashion community communicates its work,” Systrom explained to BoF.
 In doing so, the platform has also brought forth an age of brand transparency through open debate, as a grounds for scandal with racist campaigns, model abuse and sexual harassment adding fuel to the #Metoo movement.
 Instagram was also instrumental in effecting social change within the fashion industry, such as the 2017 Kering and LVMH Model Charter put in place to protect model's rights.